furkanbiten/idl_data/README.md

 python move_big_files.py
 ```

+### Getting Metadata of IDL

+All the metadata we provided in the paper can be downloaded and is located in `https://www.industrydocumentslibrary.ucsf.edu/dataset`.
+For more information, you can go and check here: `https://www.industrydocuments.ucsf.edu/research-tools/api/`.

 ### Running Textract
 Now that we more or less cleaned the data, we need to run Textract.
 Because of the hard limits we mentioned, we need to circumvent that by creating IAM users in AWS.